-With the diet mentality, you’re likely to arrive at the conclusion that you don’t deserve the cookies due to all the sugar, calories, fat, etc. You make a “healthier” selection but then can’t stop thinking about the cookies.
-Or, you’re going to “allow” yourself to have cookies but you’ll end up over-eating them because you’ve restricted it for so long.
+When you’re intentionally trying to lose weight on a diet, you’re likely to arrive at the conclusion that you don’t deserve the cookies due to all the sugar, calories, fat, etc. You make a “healthier” selection but then can’t stop thinking about the cookies.
+Or, you’re going to “allow” yourself to have cookies but you’ll end up over-eating them because you’ve restricted them for so long.
 It ends up in guilt, shame and promises to “get back on track” come Monday.

 Before allowing yourself to eat anything, you quickly think through this line of questioning based on INTERNAL cues:

 - How will it feel in my body?

 With intuitive eating, you’ve already made peace with cookies so you know that you can have them now, you could’ve had them yesterday, and you can have them tomorrow if you want.
 It no longer holds the gripping power of guilt, shame, or restriction like it did when you had the diet mentality.
 You enjoy it when you want it and easily stop when you’re satisfied.
 This is how you’re able to keep cookies and other fun foods in your pantry without fear of a binge.

 The diet mentality forces your body to be at war with food.
 All decisions are made based on external rules and advice learned from diet culture messaging.
 Foods are chosen based on what will help you lose weight or maintain your current weight.
 It goes against your natural intuition, and prioritizes weight loss over biology.

 The non-diet mentality frees you from guilt and shame.
 This is how food freedom actually exists—and not in the heavily caveated way that it’s misinterpreted in carb cycling with if-it-fits-your-macros.
 It’s a true neutralizing of food and putting them on an even playing field.
 Nothing is off-limits and we’re honoring our body’s needs.